-We are in El Paso for the start of our sixth West Texas/New Mexico.
+We are in El Paso for the start of our sixth West Texas/New Mexico tour.
 There are numerous rarities scattered throughout El Paso and some in New Mexico.
-There has been a massive invasion of Juniper Titmouse into El Paso along with many Townsend's Solitaire and Red Crossbill, In smaller invasion numbers are Evening Grosbeaks.
-The long staying Texas megararity, Pacific Wren is being seen sporadically.
+There has been a massive invasion of Juniper Titmouse into El Paso along with many Townsend's Solitaire and Red Crossbill and a smaller invasion of elusive Evening Grosbeaks.
+The long staying Texas megararity, Pacific Wren, is being seen sporadically.
 While a Black-legged Kittiwake is being seen in New Mexico, but not Texas.

 I was able to spend a little time birding Laccasine NWR in Louisiana building my state list a bit and doing some scouting for a possible LA tour in the future.

 We had a wonderful foursome join us on the Rio Grande Valley tour where we encountered many of the Valley specialties while missing a few Valley specialties and a few rarities.
 The wind was a bit bothersome, but we managed just fine finding 135 species and we are ready to go again in February of 2024.

 January 1, 2023